Guidance for Foundations on Creating Disability Advisory Groups

-As part of the Ford Foundation’s commitment to upholding “Nothing about us without us” and consulting with the disability community, teams may seek to develop advisory groups.
-Such groups have the advantage of building relationships between staff and disability leaders, fostering staff learning from members of the disability community, and providing direct advice to teams (rather than through the Office of the President).
+As part of a commitment to upholding “Nothing about us without us” and consulting with the disability community, teams may seek to develop advisory groups.
+Such groups have the advantage of building relationships between staff and disability leaders, fostering staff learning from members of the disability community, and providing direct advice to teams.
 They can also help ensure that our efforts are informed by a more diverse and representative group of disabled people expert in the specific areas on which teams are focusing.

 Five key steps to developing an advisory group

 - Develop a clear scope of work with specific tasks and estimate time frames.
 Confirm that potential advisors have the time and flexibility to engage as needed and understand how their advice will impact (or not) the work you are planning.
 Outline the limitations of the advisory role and that while all advice will be considered, it may not be implemented immediately.

 - Identify diverse advisors in terms of disability, gender, race, age, etc with the expertise to advise on specific issues or topics at hand.
 No group will ever be “representative”, but it’s important to consult with diverse voices to inform your work.
 Ideally, advisors should also have rich networks within the broader community.
 And remember no community is a monolith, so it’s likely there could be diverging opinions.

 - Clarify decision-making.
 Identify who has the final decision-making control, the overall process and communicate this with all parties.
 Will staff distill and prioritize the input or are you trying to build consensus?
 There is not necessarily a preference, but best to set expectations for everyone involved, including staff, upfront.

 - Compensate advisors for their expertise and time.
 Depending on the length of engagement, compensate using honorariums (more limited time frame with focused scope) or through consulting contracts (longer-term).
 The amount should relate to the scope and term of the advisory group.